 Licensed Practical Nurses

-Education/training: At a minimum, you’ll need to complete a state approved LPN education program, which will take a year to complete.
-But many employers prefer candidates to have an associate’s degree, and will likely pay more if you do.
+Education/Training Required: At a minimum, you’ll need to complete a state approved LPN education program, which will take a year to complete.
+But, many employers prefer candidates to have an associate’s degree and will likely pay more if you do.
 As medical caregivers, LPNs must also be licensed in all states.

 - With jobs available at hospitals and care facilities across the country, you’ll have complete geographic mobility as well as a choice of facilities.